dotlang/language/README.md

 ## Binding name resolution

-To resolve a binding name, first bindings with appropriate type in current function will be searched.
+To resolve a binding name, first bindings with given type in current function will be searched.
 If not found, search will continue to parent functions, then module-level and then imported modules.
 At any scope, if there are multiple candidates (with same name) there will be a compiler error.

 # Type system